DINA-community/DDDC-Netbox-plugin/README.md

    docker compose up
    ```

-2. Wait until `Initialisation is done.` is printed.
+2. Wait until `Initialization is done.` is printed.
 Afterwards the GUI can be accessed via [http://127.0.0.1:8000](http://127.0.0.1:8000).
 3. Login as
    - BN: admin
    - PW: admin

-After testing, the containers can be stopped by pressing Ctrl+C and restarted using *docker-compose up*
+After testing, the containers can be stopped by pressing `Ctrl+C` and restarted using `docker-compose up`.

 ### Notes regarding the installation of this plugin via the provided files